steve8708/base/readme.md

 ## Ember

 ### What it lacks
-Full dynamic templates (beyond simple classnames and attributes).
+Full live templates (beyond simple classnames and attributes).
 This really is a must as your application grows - rerendering entire views when simple lists or models change is very bad for performance, poor for user experience, and making granular upates via DOM manipulation code creates spaghetti logic fast.

 Simplicity.
 Ember has > 93 classes to learn.